kpousti/cse15l-lab-reports/LabReport3.md

 **Output**: 728: He was, and is, right.
 But the conflict did not begin on 9/11.
 It had been publicly declared years earlier, most notably in a declaration faxed early in 1998 to an Arabic-language newspaper in London.
 Few Americans had noticed it.
 The fax had been sent from thousands of miles away by the followers of a Saudi exile gathered in one of the most remote and impoverished countries on earth.

 ### Example 4:
+- **c (count)**: This option makes grep print all lines that do not match the pattern.
+It can be useful when you want to exclude certain lines from the output.
-the `-c`option in grep makes it print only the count of matching lines rather than the matching lines themselves.
+- The `-c`option in grep makes it print only the count of matching lines rather than the matching lines themselves.
 This can be useful when you just want to know the number of lines that match a pattern.
 ```
 Command:[cs15lsp23ms@ieng6-202]:stringsearch:351$ grep -c "earth" stringsearch-data/technical/911report/chapter-1.txt
 ```